-Then, copy the pointing page for each child and they can tap the beat themselves.
+Then, copy the pointing page for each student and they can tap the beat themselves.

-The purpose of this exercise is to help children develop "audiation" or "inner hearing."
+The purpose of this exercise is to help students develop "audiation" or "inner hearing".

 Click on some beats.
-The children won't sing out loud on those beats.
-They'll sing them "in their head"
+The students won't sing out loud on those beats.
+They'll sing them "in their head".

-I like to keep taking away beats until the children sing just the first and last note.
+I like to keep taking away beats until students sing just the first and last notes.

 If you have had your students tap the beat many times, they may be ready to learn about rhythm.

-In Musicplay, rhythm is defined for littles as "the way the words go."
+In Musicplay, rhythm is defined for very young students as "the way the words go."

-This is preparing the children to learn that one sound on a beat is a quarter note. (ta or du)
+This is preparing students to learn that one sound on a beat is a quarter note. (ta or du)

 Two sounds on a beat are eighth notes. (ti-ti)